Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: fMRI Feature Extraction

 \subsection{High-Level Feature Contrastive Learning}

 For vision-brain understanding tasks, the features of the fMRI signals should be aligned with the high-level features of the corresponding images.
 Contrastive learning is an effective learning method that represents multiple modalities.
 It maximizes the cosine similarity for positive pairs while minimizing the similarity for negative pairs.
-Contrastive language-image pre-trained model (CLIP) \cite{radford2021learning} is a multimodal contrastive model aligning the features of the images and their captions in texts into the same feature space.
-Because of the same feature space mapping, the features of the images extracted by CLIP have high semantic information obtained from the corresponding text captions.
+The Contrastive Language-Image Pre-trained Model (CLIP) \cite{radford2021learning} is a multimodal contrastive model that aligns the features of images and their captions in texts into the same feature space.
+Due to the same feature space mapping, the features extracted from images by CLIP contain high semantic information corresponding to the text captions.